-Ice Maker Water Supply Connection
+Ice Maker Water Supply Connection -Typical View

 - 3. Let the ice maker run through a cycle, then raise the shut-off arm. - 4.
-Be sure water has drained from ice maker supply line, then reconnect to inlet valve. - Ice Maker is now winterized.
-Go to next optional appliance or go back to Blow Out Procedure Step 9 - Drain Water Heater or Antifreeze Fill Procedure Step 14.
+Be sure water has drained from ice maker supply line, then reconnect to inlet valve. - 5.
+Ice maker is now winterized. - 6.
+Go back to Blow-Out Procedure Step 9.